tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

    discovery.
 In order to allow connections under these circumstances, DTLS implementations SHOULD follow the following rules:

 -  If the DTLS record layer informs the DTLS handshake layer that a message is too big, it SHOULD immediately attempt to fragment it, using any existing information about the PMTU.

 -  If repeated retransmissions do not result in a response, and the PMTU is unknown, subsequent retransmissions SHOULD back off to a smaller record size, fragmenting the handshake message as appropriate.
 This standard does not specify an exact number of retransmits to attempt before backing off, but 2-3 seems appropriate.

-### Record Payload Protection
+##  Record Payload Protection

    Like TLS, DTLS transmits data as a series of protected records.
 The rest of this section describes the details of that format.

-####  MAC

-   The DTLS MAC is the same as that of TLS 1.2.
-However, rather than using TLS's implicit sequence number, the sequence number used to compute the MAC is the 64-bit value formed by concatenating the epoch and the sequence number in the order they appear on the wire.
-Note that the DTLS epoch + sequence number is the same length as the TLS sequence number.

-   TLS MAC calculation is parameterized on the protocol version number, which, in the case of DTLS, is the on-the-wire version, i.e., {254, 253} for DTLS 1.2.

-   Note that one important difference between DTLS and TLS MAC handling is that in TLS, MAC errors must result in connection termination.
-In DTLS, the receiving implementation MAY simply discard the offending record and continue with the connection.
-This change is possible because DTLS records are not dependent on each other in the way that TLS records are.

-   In general, DTLS implementations SHOULD silently discard records with bad MACs or that are otherwise invalid.
-They MAY log an error.
-If a DTLS implementation chooses to generate an alert when it receives a message with an invalid MAC, it MUST generate a bad_record_mac alert

-   with level fatal and terminate its connection state.
-Note that because errors do not cause connection termination, DTLS stacks are more efficient error type oracles than TLS stacks.
-Thus, it is especially important that the advice in Section 6.2.3.2 of [TLS12] be followed.

-####  Null or Standard Stream Cipher

-   The DTLS NULL cipher is performed exactly as the TLS 1.2 NULL cipher.

-   The only stream cipher described in TLS 1.2 is RC4, which cannot be randomly accessed.
-RC4 MUST NOT be used with DTLS.

-####  Block Cipher

-   DTLS block cipher encryption and decryption are performed exactly as with TLS 1.2.

-####  AEAD Ciphers

-   TLS 1.2 introduced authenticated encryption with additional data (AEAD) cipher suites.
-The existing AEAD cipher suites, defined in [ECCGCM] and [RSAGCM], can be used with DTLS exactly as with TLS 1.2.

-####  New Cipher Suites

-   Upon registration, new TLS cipher suites MUST indicate whether they are suitable for DTLS usage and what, if any, adaptations must be made (see Section 7 for IANA considerations).

-####  Anti-Replay
+###  Anti-Replay

    DTLS records contain a sequence number to provide replay protection.
-   Sequence number verification SHOULD be performed using the following sliding window procedure, borrowed from Section 3.4.3 of [ESP].
+   Sequence number verification SHOULD be performed using the following sliding window procedure, borrowed from Section 3.4.3 of {{RFC4303}}.

    The receiver packet counter for this session MUST be initialized to zero when the session is established.
 For each received record, the